academe/google-webfonts-for-woo-framework/google-fonts-for-woo-framework/readme.txt

 1. Add your Google API key to the settings page for the plugin.

 == Frequently asked questions ==

+= What if I don't have a Google API key? =

+No problem!
+From version 1.2.0 this plugin carries a list of fonts and variants as a fall-back.
+If the API key is not entered or the API key is invalid, then the plugin will use the fallback list.
+This list initially contains 652 fonts but will slowly get out of date as Google extends its fonts.
+It will be refreshed on each new version of the plugin however.

 = Where do I get a Google API key? =